 What About Dividends?

-As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+It is important to consider the total shareholder return, as well as the share price return, for any given stock.
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-In the case of Card Factory, it has a TSR of -31% for the last 3 years.
-That exceeds its share price return that we previously mentioned.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+We note that for Card Factory the TSR over the last 3 years was -31%, which is better than the share price return mentioned above.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective